Thread veins - Treatment

 is the name given to the injection of thread veins with a "sclerosant" liquid which kills the vein wall.
 The dead vein wall is then removed by the body using a process called "inflammation".
 Microsclerotherapy

-not only treat the visible veins on the surface that are injected directly, but it also spreads into any branching structure killing all of the surrounding branches as well has any deep extension of the thread veins.
+not only treats the visible veins on the surface that are injected directly, but it also spreads into any branching structure killing all of the surrounding branches as well has any deep extension of the thread veins.
 As such it is the most complete treatment currently available for leg thread veins.

 However, as with any successful and powerful medical treatment, there are risks: